 You get the money all in one shot with a home equity loan, sometimes referred to as a "second mortgage."
 You'll get the entire maximum loan amount in one lump sum, and you'll have to pay interest on the entire loan balance from the inception.

-Your monthly payments will typically remain the same each month with a home equity loan, and you'll have a fixed interest rate or one that only changes periodically.
-A HELOC will have a variable rate that can frequently change so that the monthly payments can vary.
+Your monthly payments will typically remain the same each month with a home equity loan.
+Like a mortgage, you can have a fixed interest rate or one that only changes periodically.
+A HELOC, on the other hand, will have a variable rate that can frequently change so that the monthly payments can vary.

 As with a HELOC, your home acts as collateral, and the lender can foreclose if you default.

 Credit Card Lines of Credit

-Again, a line of credit can be very similar to a credit card.
 Your credit card is effectively a line of credit.
-You get to borrow up to a maximum limit, and you can repay and re-borrow numerous times.
+You get to borrow up to a maximum limit.
+As you repay what you borrowed, that maximum limit is replenished.
+You can repeat this cycle of borrowing and repaying numerous times.

 Overdraft Lines of Credit

-Another line of credit is the overdraft line of credit, available for your checking account.
-That line of credit creates a small loan if you spend more than you have available in your account.
-It's just enough to bring your account back in the black again.
+Another line of credit is the overdraft line of credit.
+These lines of credit are typically available for your checking account.
+It's essentially a small loan that is only triggered if you spend more than you have available in your account.
+The amount of the loan is just enough to bring your account back in the black again.
 It's usually less expensive than an overdraft fee, assuming you only overdraw by a few bucks.